Hackershashank/Spam-Mail-Detection/README.md

 ```

 📄 License
-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.

 🙌 Acknowledgments
 Dataset source: Kaggle